pavelsterba/advent-of-code/README.md

 Options:
-  -y, --year=YEAR                     Which year should be downloaded -o, --output                        Print input data -b, --boilerplate|--no-boilerplate  Generate boilerplate for solution
+  -y, --year=YEAR                     Which year should be downloaded
 ```

 Download input data for given day.
-By default, it also creates boilerplate code for your solutions (more about it later).
+It also creates boilerplate code for your solutions (more about it later).

 ### run